 - Flight reservation

-- In case you’re wondering where to look for the best flight deals, my go-to platform is Skyscanner.
-It always looks for the best fares and flight combinations possible across all airlines.
+- Later on, in case you want to book your flight, my go-to platform is Skyscanner since it always looks for the best fares and flight combinations possible across all airlines.

 INVITED BY SOMEONE IN ZAMBIA…?
 (Prepare the following too)